jacobpstein/value_of_a_bench/README.md

 # What is the value of an NBA bench
 This repo is for analysis of NBA data to understand how important NBA bench performance is for overall team success.
-This is associate with the [Wizards Points substack](https://wizardspoints.substack.com).
+This is associated with the [Wizards Points substack](https://wizardspoints.substack.com).